corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/key-concepts.md

 The flows associated with the CPI let the virtual node communicate with others.
 The contracts define that virtual node's rules for verifying transactions.

 ### How does it work?
 To get a node ready to interact with others on application networks, it must be onboarded.
-The virtual node creates a [sandbox](#sandbox)—an area where the [Installer](#the-installer) can exist in isolation, meaning it can't see any other tenants on the host deployment, and the other tenants can't see it.
+The virtual node creates a [sandbox](#sandbox)—an area where the [CPI](###Package-installer-(CPI)) can exist in isolation, meaning it can't see any other tenants on the host deployment, and the other tenants can't see it.
 It associates that sandbox with a Corda identity and gets its keys, certificates, and storage.

 Virtual nodes are built on several processes, which run independently and scale up and down based on need.
 These are called [workers](#workers), and can include the crypto worker, database worker, flow worker and persistence worker, depending on the topology of a specific deployment.